English overseas possessions: Early claims

 Financed by the Muscovy Company, Martin Frobisher set sail on 7 June 1576, from Blackwall, London, seeking the North West Passage.
-In August 1576, he landed at Frobisher Bay on Baffin Island and this was marked by the first Church of England service recorded on North American soil.
+In August 1576, he landed at what he named Frobisher Bay on Baffin Island.
+This was marked by the first Church of England service recorded on North American soil.
 Frobisher returned to Frobisher Bay in 1577, taking possession of the south side of it in Queen Elizabeth's name.
 In a third voyage, in 1578, he reached the shores of Greenland and also made an unsuccessful attempt at founding a settlement in Frobisher Bay.
 While on the coast of Greenland, he also claimed that for England.

 At the same time, between 1577 and 1580, Sir Francis Drake was circumnavigating the globe.
 He claimed Elizabeth Island off Cape Horn for his queen, and on 24 August 1578 claimed another Elizabeth Island, in the Straits of Magellan.
 In 1579, he landed on the north coast of California, claiming the area for Elizabeth as "New Albion".
 However, these claims were not followed up by settlements.

-In 1578, while Drake was away on his circumnavigation, Queen Elizabeth granted a patent for overseas exploration to his half-brother Humphrey Gilbert, and that year Gilbert sailed for the West Indies to engage in piracy and to establish a colony in North America.
+In 1578, while Drake was away on his circumnavigation, Elizabeth I granted a patent for overseas exploration to his half-brother Sir Humphrey Gilbert.
+That year Gilbert sailed for the West Indies to engage in piracy, plundering Spanish shipping, and to establish a colony in North America in an area not controlled by Spain.
 However, the expedition was abandoned before the Atlantic had been crossed.
-In 1583, Gilbert sailed to Newfoundland, where in a formal ceremony he took possession of the harbour of St John's together with all land within two hundred leagues to the north and south of it, although he left no settlers behind him.
+In 1583, Gilbert sailed to Newfoundland, where in a formal ceremony he took possession of the harbour of St John's together with all land within two hundred leagues to the north and south of it.
+His assertion of the claim was not reinforced by actual settlement by Englishmen.
 He did not survive the return journey to England.